Federal Solutions to the Opioid Epidemic

 The Opioid Epidemic is a public health crisis, and there is no silver bullet.
 This issue has unintended consequences such as heroin abuse resulting in 12,989 deaths from an overdose in 2015.
 Physicians believe in “The Role of Science in Addressing the Opioid Crisis” which agree with the FDA and CDC’s programs that tackle this issue.
 Alongside federal agencies, healthcare professionals must rise to the challenge and implement different strategies to address the Opioid Epidemic.

-Categories: Department of Health Policy and Public Health, Public Health, Opioids, Mayes College of Healthcare and Business Policy, Department of Pharmaceutical and Healthcare Business, Health Policy, Substance Use Disorders Institute
+Categories: Public Health, Mayes College of Healthcare and Business Policy, Department of Pharmaceutical and Healthcare Business, Health Policy, Opioids, Department of Health Policy and Public Health, Substance Use Disorders Institute